ceth-x86/words/README.md

 # Export search results to a file
 lein run export-search "app" "resources/app_words.md"

+# Show all collections
+lein run collections

+# Create a new collection
+lein run create-collection "name" "description"

+# Get a specific collection with all its words
+lein run get-collection "collection_id"

+# Update a collection
+lein run update-collection "collection_id" "new_name" "new_description"

+# Delete a collection
+lein run delete-collection "collection_id"

+# Add a word to a collection
+lein run add-to-collection "word" "collection_id"

+# Remove a word from a collection
+lein run remove-from-collection "word" "collection_id"

+# Show all collections a word belongs to
+lein run word-collections "word"

 # Start the REST API server (optional port, default 3000)
 lein run server [port]